-Now, let us take a minute and see what GIF and PNG are and why you would want to toggle between them.
+Now, let’s take a minute and look at what GIF and PNG are and why you might want to switch between them.

-GIF is a bitmap image graphics file format that can be employed to display still and animated graphics.
-GIF was invented in 1987 and was incredibly popular because it can support animations.
-Hereafter are the main features of GIF:
+GIF is a bitmap image graphics file format that can be used to display static and animated graphics.
+GIF was invented in 1987 and was extremely popular due to its ability to support animation.
+Here are the main features of GIF:

-PNG is one of the image types employed widely that is well known to support a feature of high-definition display.
-PNG was found to be a substitute for the GIF previously employed and has been widely adopted since.
-The salient features of PNG are as under:
+PNG is one of the widely used image types that is known to support a feature of high-definition display.
+PNG was found to be an alternative to the previously used GIF and has been widely adopted since then.
+The key features of PNG are as follows:

 There are several reasons you'd want to convert GIF to PNG: